 Some sites, like Europe’s BitCC, will exchange bitcoins for disposable prepaid debit cards.

-Physical establishments that accept bitcoin
+Physical stores that accept bitcoin

 Bars and restaurants that accept bitcoin remain the exception, rather than the rule.
 Luckily they’re usually great places to go.
 If you’re determined to spend your digital currency on a plate of fish and chips, or a cold beer, there are easy ways to find out where you can go.